copier-org/copier/docs/generating.md

 copier --vcs-ref master https://github.com/foo/copier-template.git ./path/to/destination
 ```

-Or to work from the current checked out revision of a local template:
+Or to work from the current checked out revision of a local template (including dirty
+changes):

 ```shell
 copier --vcs-ref HEAD path/to/project/template path/to/destination
 ```

-!!! tip

-    If there are uncommited changes in the local template, they will be included in the `HEAD`
-    ref

 ## Regenerating a project